quittung/TTGen/README.md

 # TTGen
-Python scripts for generating Train Time Tables

 ## Introduction
 I am making this so I can generate schedules for my trains in Transport Fever 2.
-It only covers the planning part, the in game functionality is provided by TPF2-Timetables.
+It only covers the planning part, the in game functionality is provided by [TPF2-Timetables](https://github.com/IncredibleHannes/TPF2-Timetables).

 The scheduling algorithm is inspired by genetic search algorithms.
 It sort of works at the moment, but it's probably far from efficient.

 TTGen may or may not be useful for other use cases in the future, like other games or model trains.
 Nothing so far is specific to TF2.

 ## Current State